cap-js/docs/java/change-tracking.md

 - `association` as an instance of [`CdsElement`](https://www.javadoc.io/doc/com.sap.cds/cds4j-api/latest/com/sap/cds/reflect/CdsElement.html) or null value, if the entity is added from the root.
 - state of the changed data as a `Map` as the `newValue` or `oldValue`.

 The instances of the `Path` represent the placement of the changed item within the whole entity.
-While these paths are always have the same structure, `oldPath` or `newPath` respectively has an empty values to represent absence of the entity state.
+While these paths are always have the same structure, `oldPath` or `newPath` respectively has an empty value to represent absence of the entity state.

 Let's break it down with the examples: